G-Seaford/HetSys-Peer-UQ/README.md

     A tiny wrapper to call CLIConfig.parse_from_argv() and CLIConfig.configure_logging(), as seen in the main() function in `main.py`.

 Stage 1 — Parse ONETEP val_bands
 	•	What happens: Read k-point blocks, weights, eigenvalues (Ha→eV).
-Recover EF from logs if missing.
+Recover EF from logs if missing. **Please ensure you convert the units from Hartree to eV**
 	•	Provided code: ValBandsParser class (data reading, fallback functionality).
 	•	Outputs: ValBandsData(nk, nspin, neig, ef_eV, kpoints[weight, eig_eV]).